micronaut-projects/presentations/Greach-2018.md

 Shall we:

-1. Try and convince people that something never designed for Micro Services is still ok?
+1. Try and convince people that something never designed for Microservices is still ok?
 2. Go back to the drawing board